ucldc/ingest_deploy/README.md

 This will tell you if it is running or not.

-To get more information about the instace, just do less filtering:
+To get more information about the instance, just do less filtering:
 ```sh
 ~/code/ec2.py | jq -C '._meta.hostvars["<ip address for instance>"]' | less -R
 ```